 Drawing clothed people also results in fantastic artwork of course, and the folds of clothing are great things to draw in their own right.
 Best of all, outside of life drawing classes you are probably more likely to convince friends and family to model for you if they are allowed to keep their kit on (depending on the types of people you hang out with).

 While many artists insist that drawing from photographs is a waste of time, others have found it a useful way to practise.
 Those against would argue that life drawing is about drawing a three dimensional living creature and a photograph is a 2D inanimate object.
 The photograph is already a picture, so there seems little value in copying it.
 However, there are many techniques that can be practised from photos, and not everyone always has the luxury of regular access to a variety of models.
-If you are interested in drawing from photographs, there are many books and online resources to help you try Pixelovely for example.
+If you are interested in drawing from photographs, there are many books and online resources to help you – you might also like to check out our figure drawing references.

 Life drawing doesn’t necessarily refer to human beings.
 As I mentioned above, an essential part of the art is giving the viewer the feeling they are looking at a living, breathing creature complete with bones, blood and emotion.
 That’s certainly possible with animals.
 Many animals are really good at just being still for hours on end and if you don’t count fur, they’re nude already.
 This site is focused on humans, but no disrespect is meant to the other excellent forms of life out there.